 How can I protect my computer from malware?

 You may see a lot of different advice on the Internet.
-Some of them may be useful, but most “advisers” are just laymen who do not know a lot about cybersecurity.
-Tips like “change the certain registry key” or “unmark the certain setting in the Group Policies” bring you any tangible result.
+Some may be useful, but most “advisers” are laymen who do not know much about cybersecurity.
+Tips like “change the certain registry key” or “unmark the certain setting in the Group Policies” will barely bring you any tangible result.
 Of course, you are free to follow any advice which looks legitimate and effective, regardless of who gives you this advice.
-But, like it constantly happens with amateurs, consequences may be terrible.
+But, like it constantly happens with amateurs, the consequences may be unpleasant.

 Anti-malware tools have the most extensive efficiency against various viruses.
-Sometimes you may hear that all security tools are useless, and you will not get the malware either if you have no AV tool installed.
+Sometimes you may hear that all security tools are useless, and you will not get the malware if you have no AV tool installed.
 But time shows the difference: antivirus tools are still the best and ultimate solutions against malware.
-You may rely on your carelessness for a long time.
-Still, one day you will be infected, and you will never expect the way malware comes to your PC.
+You may rely on your attentiveness for a long time.
+But one day, you will be infected, and you will never expect the way malware comes to your PC.
 Using Gridinsoft Anti-malware, you will surely save your money and calmness, solving only puzzles but not malware activity consequences.